 What sort of equipment do I need?

 Forget the leash and collar if you want to burn some serious calories with your dog.
 Collars must be used cautiously, as they can compress the trachea (windpipe) when pulled, causing difficulty breathing or even a neck injury.
-Choke chains or any other collars that work by applying a constrictive pressure around the neck are especially dangerous.
-Your safest choice is a head halter (Gentle Leader®, etc.) or walking harness (Ultra Paws® Harness, Gentle Leader® Easy Walk, etc.).
+Choke chains or any other collars that work by applying constrictive pressure around the neck are especially dangerous.
+Your safest choice is a head halter (i.e., Gentle Leader®) or a walking harness (Ultra Paws® Harness, Gentle Leader® Easy Walk, etc.).
 Look for wide, soft, padded straps and breathable materials.
 See the handout “Collar and Harness Options for Dogs” for more information on the pros and cons of collars, harnesses, and head halters.

-A leash of a relatively short length is preferable.
-Retractable leashes are not preferred as they pose a danger to the dog walker and the dog.
-You will be keeping your canine companion close to keep up a steady pace.
+A relatively short leash is preferable.
+Retractable leashes are not ideal as they pose a danger to the dog walker and the dog.
+You need to keep your canine companion close to keep up a steady pace.
 Save the long leash for casual strolls around the neighborhood or explorations at the park.

-For long winter walks in cold climates, protective booties and dog coats may be required.
+Protective booties and dog coats may be required for long winter walks in cold climates.
 If you will be walking in hot weather (above 80-85°F or 26-29°C for most dogs), or if you will be walking longer than 30 minutes, do not forget to carry water for both you and your dog.
-If you want your dog to be fashionably equipped, there are many different styles of portable water bottles available for dogs on the move.
+If you want your dog to be fashionably equipped, many different portable water bottle styles are available for dogs on the move.

 What pace should I set?

-Walking for weight loss is very different than walking for pleasure.
+Walking for weight loss is very different from walking for pleasure.
 Make your objective to walk briskly from the beginning of the walk.
-Too often, if you start slowly, allowing the dog to sniff and smell everything, you may have a challenging time getting them to speed up.
-It is not necessary to 'warm up' before a walk or a slow jog; as hunters, dogs have adapted to be able to accelerate rapidly with very little risk of injury.
+If you start slowly, allowing your dog to sniff and smell everything, you may have difficulty getting him to speed up.
+It is unnecessary to 'warm up' before a walk or a slow jog; as hunters, dogs have adapted to accelerate rapidly with minimal risk of injury.

-Draw your leash close - generally within two to four feet (about 0.5-1 meter) of your body - and set off at a pace you feel comfortable sustaining.
-This should be about a 12-15 minute per mile pace (7-9 minute per kilometer).
-It should feel like a brisk walk and you should break into a light sweat.
+Draw your leash close—generally within two to four feet (about 0.5-1 meter) of your body - and set off at a pace you feel comfortable sustaining.
+This should be about a 12-15 minute per mile pace (7-9 minutes per kilometer).
+It should feel like a brisk walk, and you should break into a light sweat.
 The key is to keep it up!

 Do not look down at your dog when they inevitably want to stop and smell something or mark a fire hydrant.
-Continue moving straight ahead, tighten the leash (but do not jerk it) and give a command such as "No stop", "Come", or "Here."
-Head halters are a great method for training dogs to heel during a brisk walk.
+Continue moving straight ahead, tighten the leash (but do not jerk it) and give a command such as ‘leave it’, ‘come’, or ‘here’.
+Head halters are great for training dogs to heel during a brisk walk.
 If your dog sits or refuses to walk, you may have to return home.
 If this happens, you should crate him or put him in a quiet space without your attention and try again another time.
-However, this is rare, since most dogs take readily to this new form of exercise.
+However, this is rare since most dogs readily take to this new form of exercise.

 How long should we walk?

 For most overweight or obese dogs, providing they have normal heart and lung function and no other pre-existing medical conditions, we recommend starting with 30-minute walks at least five times a week.
-Ideally, you should do the walking for exercise seven days a week.
+Ideally, you should walk for exercise seven days a week.
 A sample schedule follows:

 How often should I weigh my dog?

-Remember, physical activity such as this should be thought of as fun with a purpose.
-When you combine exercise with proper diet and lifestyle, you contribute to your dog's health and well-being and improve the quality of life for both of you.
+Remember, physical activity should be thought of as fun with a purpose.
+When you combine exercise with a proper diet and lifestyle, you contribute to your dog's health and well-being and improve the quality of life for both of you.